You Need a Budget (YNAB) Canada Review

 YNAB has an online portal with a smooth, intuitive interface.
 It’s easy to find your way around (and if you do get lost, it’s easy to find all the help you need).

 It also has a well-designed and fully-featured app that allows you to check and update your budget on the go, as well as manually enter transactions (if that’s your thing).
-The app has a 4.7/5 rating on the app store, with overwhelmingly positive reviews.
+The app has a 4.8/5 rating from over 45K users on the App Store, with overwhelmingly positive reviews.

 Bank Account Syncing